How to Hike to Laguna 69

-Hike to Laguna 69
+Step 3: Start the Hike to Laguna 69

-We started to the hike at 9am with a one hour walk through a beautiful, flat, green valley, enjoying the sound of the rushing river and views of multiple small waterfalls.
+We started to the hike at 9 am with a one hour walk through a beautiful, flat, green valley, enjoying the sound of the rushing river and views of multiple small waterfalls.
 Next, the trail began to go up.

 Just another grassy field with a large climb ahead of it.
 We walked by rivers and past rock walls, glaciers, and stunning white capped peaks, then began the second climb of the day.
 This one was 45 minutes, and the toughest part of the hike.

 We snapped a few pictures, then sat down on the rocks by the river for a picnic.
 Make sure you pack a lunch, because we were far from any vendors and starving from the climb.

 Finally, the guides began to round up the groups to begin the descent.

-Back to the Bus
+Step 4: Walk Back to the Bus

-Finally, we arrived back to the clearing where we began our hike.
+Finally, we got back to the clearing where we began our hike.
 The groups spread out a lot during the descent, so we had about 20 minutes to just relax in the sun by the flowing streams before everyone arrived and we boarded the bus back home.

-Check Out Our Latest Posts!
+Check Out These Related Posts!